 Canada’s commitment to making homes and buildings more energy efficient will continue to grow in coming years to meet national net-zero energy and emissions goals.
 This has increased opportunities for the residential construction industry to meet current and emerging energy performance standards and building code requirements.

 This program will introduce you to residential design and construction principles, methods and technologies for building high-performance homes.
 You will develop leading industry knowledge of building science principles, metrics for verifying performance, and prevailing rating and verification systems.
-You will also gain hands-on experience in detailing methods and best practices for constructing high-performance homes.

 This program is ideal for professionals in the residential construction industry, including architects, designers, engineers, site managers and trades.
 It will build upon your existing knowledge of home design and construction to meet current provincial and national building code energy requirements.